samuelola/UserManagementSystemApi/README.md

 ```

 ### Tests
-## Tests for registration
+## Tests for registration:
- -Test Registration for all empty fields.
+1.Test Registration for all empty fields.
- -Test Registration for name field less than three.
+2.Test Registration for name field less than three.
  -Test Registration for password that do not contain mixed characters.
  -Test Registration for password that is the same with the confirm password.
  -Test Registration for Admin (Role_id=1) with a unique email.